Harmony Gold seeks end to 18-year PNG deadlock - Miningmx

 Said Nel: “We’ve been engaging them along the same lines, on the same terms, as we’ve been engaging with the SNT.
 We believe the PRT; there are some individuals who are slightly more business-minded than those at the SNT, so we’ll see where it gets us.”

-Nel declined to say whether the outcome is likely to be a renegotiation of fiscal terms set down in the memorandum of understanding, which ratified a previous agreement providing PNG with an option to buy up to 40% of the project from the joint venture partners.
+Nel declined to say whether the outcome is likely to be a renegotiation of fiscal terms set down in the memorandum of understanding, which ratified a previous agreement providing PNG with an option to buy up to 30% of the project from the joint venture partners (PNG: 30%, Newmont 35%, Harmony 35%).

 Lead time

 Were the project to be awarded an SML this year, Harmony would not see production from Wafi-Golpu until 2031 at the earliest.
-An update of the 2016 feasibility study in 2018 would be needed, potentially taking 12 to 18 months before a five-year construction period.
+An update of the 2016 feasibility study in 2018 would be needed with a final investment decision required within 30 months.
+The project carries an estimated five-year construction period.

 “We are long on copper, and we think copper is going to be positive in the longer term.
 So once Wafi-Golpu comes on — whenever it comes on — we hope we will have timed it perfectly,” said Nel.

 Once in production, Wafi-Golpu is scoped to produce copper for 26 years.
 The benefits are potentially huge.
-Based on the 2018 technical update, attributable production is 125,000 ounces of gold and 90,000 tons of copper.
+Based on the 2018 technical update, total production is 250,000 ounces of gold and 180,000 tons of copper (90,000 oz and 60,000 tons a year on an attributable basis).
 That copper production more than doubles Harmony’s current medium-term copper ambitions, which were thrown into the spotlight this month after its interim report.

 Eva Copper, a greenfields project in Australia acquired in 2022 for $220m, is slated to produce 60,000t, while another newly acquired asset, the CSA mine, also in Australia, has historically produced 46,000t a year.
 The two are causing a stir in the market because they cost $1.3bn in mergers & acquisitions for Harmony — CSA was bought through the acquisition of MAC Copper for $1.01bn — on top of at least another $1.55bn in development costs, predominantly for Eva.